voltrondata/setup-arrow-jdbc-driver-in-dbeaver/README.md

    1. Choose the ```Apache Arrow Flight SQL``` driver - your window should look like this:
    ![Connect to a database window](images/database_selection_window.png?raw=true "Connect to a database window")
    1. Click the blue "Next >" button on the bottom of the window
-   1. On the next screen, the JDBC URL should be filled out already - just put in the "Username" and "Password" values for your running Flight SQL server.
+   1. On the next screen, the JDBC URL should be filled out already - just supply the Host (`localhost`), Port (`31337`), Username (`flight_username`), and Password values for your running Flight SQL server.
 Your window should look like this:
    ![Connect to a database window 2](images/database_settings_window.png?raw=true "Connect to a database window 2")
    1. Click the "Test Connection" button - your window should look like this:
    ![Test Connection results](images/test_connection_button_results.png?raw=true "Test Connection results")